Richard M. Ehrlich: Photography

 His Holocaust Archives Series consists of photographs taken of the records of the International Tracing Service (ITS) in Bad Arolsen, Germany, an archival center that houses sources for identifying and tracing the victims of the Holocaust.
 He was the first to gain permission to photograph these archives.
-The series was shown at the Craig Krull Gallery in Los Angeles in 2008, University at Buffalo, New York in 2009, and UCLA in 2010, and was the subject of an LA Times article.
+The series was shown at the Craig Krull Gallery in Santa Monica and at UCLA in 2008, and at the University at Buffalo in 2009, and was the subject of an LA Times article.

-The Grammy Museum is featuring Ehrlich's Face the Music exhibition.
-Expanding on the content of his 2015 photography book of the same title, it is the product of a five-year collaboration with a number of prominent musicians.
+The Grammy Museum has featured Ehrlich's Face the Music exhibition.
+Expanding on the content of his 2016 photography book of the same title, it is the product of a five-year collaboration with a number of prominent musicians.

-As a photographer, he has published nineteen books and two portfolios including Namibia: The Forbidden Zone, Anatomia Digitale, The Other Side of the Sky, Reverie, Face the Music, Faces of Promise and Neogenesis.
+As a photographer, he has published twenty books and two portfolios including Namibia: The Forbidden Zone, Anatomia Digitale, The Other Side of the Sky, Reverie, Face the Music, Faces of Promise and Neogenesis.
 Decoding Mimbres Painting, for which he was a photographer, was named among the Best Art Books of 2018 by the New York Times.

 In 2012 he delivered a lecture at Annenberg Space for Photography as part of the Iris Nights Lecture Series.